hardyoyo/RodmanPottingerCookbook/words/InstantPotVsRiceCooker.md

 # Instant Pot vs. Rice Cooker

 For most purposes, these appliances are interchangeable.
-You can use the same recipes for each, just know that you can't pressure cook with a rice cooker.
+You can use the same recipes for each, just know that you can't pressure cook with a Rice Cooker.
 But they both have similar buttons, and the ratio of water to ingredients is going to be the same for either appliance.